theOrillian/website/content/post/up-and-running-with-hugo.md

 Use the <a href="https://gohugo.io/overview/quickstart/" target="_blank">Hugo Quickstart Guide</a> to get rolling.

 Use GitHub's <a href="https://guides.github.com/features/mastering-markdown" target="_blank">Mastering Markdown</a> to get started with adding some format to your blog post.
+Hugo uses <a href="https://github.com/russross/blackfriday" target="_blank">Blackfriday</a> markdown engine which has a few additional features.

 Markdown does not support opening links to a new browser tab.
 To have links open in new tabs, you need to write the HTML yourself - `<a href="https://orillian.com" target="_blank">theOrillian</a>`

-This site uses https://github.com/enten/hyde-y.
+This site uses <a href="https://github.com/enten/hyde-y" target="_blank">Hyde-Y</a> theme.
 If you plan on using this theme, you need to edit the **config.toml**, **data/Menu.toml** & **data/FootMenu.toml** as shown in the theme configuration instructions.

 [Blog summaries](https://gohugo.io/content/summaries/) can be controlled by using `<!--more-->`.